COVID-19

 For more details about COVID-19 vaccines and recommended vaccine schedules, see this CDC webpage.
 For details on recommendations for immunocompromised people, see this CDC webpage.

-• Those who are moderately or severely immunocompromised may receive additional doses.
+Those 6 months and older who are moderately or severely immunocompromised may receive additional doses.
 They should discuss getting additional doses with a health care provider.

 What happened to the Janssen/Johnson & Johnson vaccine?